-There were two kinds of "city" schools.
+There were two kinds of "city" schools during my (Andi's) time.
 The schools for the regular, public-school children, were pretty much like those of any public school.
 Some were divided into grades.
 Some were small and one-room, like country schools.
 Here is the post about school rules in a one-room schoolhouse.

 For this post, I thought I would focus on the schools for the "rich," like the one Andi went to in the city of San Francisco.
 I hope it answers your question, Bethann.

 Often, a well-to-do person opened their home and turned it into a school for young ladies.
 In San Francisco Smugglers, this is what Mrs. Edith Whitaker did.
 A young ladies' academy might be in a mansion, like the one shown here.
 A city school for rich young ladies might be a "day" school (Which I was hoping to attend and spend the nights at Aunt Rebecca's) or a "boarding" school, where students spend the entire term and only return home on holidays, and where I ended up "stuck."

 Speaking of horsemanship lessons, it's "sidesaddle" riding lessons.
 Very tricky.
 I finally figured it out after Juan Carlos gave me some tips, but let me tell you!
 It is no fun!
 And take a look at that riding habit!
 By the way, I found out later that Aunt Rebecca had to pay extra for me to take those riding lessons.
 She was probably glad to do it, seeing as she has never approved of me riding astride.

 Miss Whitaker's Academy for Young Ladies wasn't cheap, that's for sure.
 Oh, how I wish Mother would have invested the money in more practical things for me . . . like a new saddle blanket.
 My old one is getting worn.
 Do you know how many saddle blankets Mother could buy for the price of a year at a rich city school?